sebarickert/sebastianhamalainen.com/src/content/portfolio/finnish-eletricity-company.md

 Website maintenance work with a team consisting of 4 people in total.

-Refactored legacy CSS code into modern CSS.
+Refactored legacy CSS code to modern CSS.

 Rebuilt the Frontpage with a new design and created a custom "Welcome" landing page.

+Improved the websites major accessibility issues; you weren't able to use the website with keyboard only (menu and its submenu, mobile hamburger menu and search).
+Improved screen reader readability as well.

 ## Tech stack used in this project